elbolutony/moonlight-chrome-tizen-docker/README.md

 	 ```
 	 docker image rm moonlight-tizen
 	 ```
    	> Note: At the end you can enter the `exit` command to close the `Windows PowerShell` window.
 6. Disable the "Developer mode" in your "Samsung Smart TV":
 	- Go to the `Apps` panel.
 	- Press `12345` on the remote and a dialog should popup.
 	- Set `Developer mode` to `Off` and then click the `OK` button to close the dialog.
 	- Restart the TV by holding the power button for 2 seconds as instructed by the new dialog popup, then again go to the `Apps` panel.
 	- Depending on your model, a `DEVELOP MODE` or similar message will disappear from the `Apps` panel at the top of the screen.
+7. Now you can launch Moonlight on your TV, then add your host computer and enjoy the high quality streaming experience.

 ### Updating

 1. Before updating the Moonlight app, you must delete the installed Moonlight app that you already have on your Samsung Smart TV to prevent errors during the update.
-2. Now, whenever you want to install an updated version of Moonlight on your Samsung Smart TV, you need to follow the [Building](https://github.com/ndriqimlahu/moonlight-chrome-tizen-docker#building) instructions in order to successfully update Moonlight on your Samsung Smart TV which has Tizen OS.
+2. Now, whenever you want to install an updated version of Moonlight on your Samsung Smart TV, you need to follow the [Installation](https://github.com/ndriqimlahu/moonlight-chrome-tizen-docker#installation) instructions in order to successfully install the updated version of Moonlight on your Samsung Smart TV.

 ## Changelogs